spacetelescope/stpsf/docs/relnotes.rst

     * Log messages giving details of calculations are now displayed in a window as part of the GUI as well.
     * The wx gui supports rectangular fields of view.
 Simply enter 2 elements separated by a comma in the 'Field of view' text box.
 As a convenience, these are interpreted as (X,Y) sizes.
-(Note that this is opposite of the convention used in the programming interface noted above; this is potentially confusing but seems a reasonable compromise for users of the webbpsf GUI who do not care to think about Python conventions in axis ordering.
+(Note that this is opposite of the convention used in the programming interface noted above; this is potentially confusing but seems a reasonable compromise for users of the stpsf GUI who do not care to think about Python conventions in axis ordering.
 Comments on this topic are welcome.)

 * Improved configuration settings system.
 Many settings such as default oversampling, default field of view size, and output file format can now be set in a configuration file for persistence between sessions.
 So if you always want e.g. 8x oversampling, you can now make that the default.
-An example configuration file with default values will be created automatically the first time you run webbpsf now, including informative comments describing possible settings.
+An example configuration file with default values will be created automatically the first time you run stpsf now, including informative comments describing possible settings.
   This file will be in your astropy config directory, typically something like "~/.astropy/config".

     * New 'Preferences' dialog allows changing these persistent defaults through the GUI.

-* New function webbpsf.setup_logging() adds some more user-friendliness to the underlying python logging system.
+* New function stpsf.setup_logging() adds some more user-friendliness to the underlying python logging system.
 This includes persistent log settings between sessions.
-See updated documentation in the :py:mod:`webbpsf` page.
+See updated documentation in the :py:mod:`stpsf` page.

-* The first time it is invoked on a computer, WebbPSF will display a welcome message providing some information of use to new users.
+* The first time it is invoked on a computer, STPSF will display a welcome message providing some information of use to new users.
 This includes checking whether the requisite data files have been installed properly, and alerting users to the location of the configuration file, among other things.

-* Refactoring of instrument class and rebalancing where the lines between WebbPSF and POPPY had been blurry.
+* Refactoring of instrument class and rebalancing where the lines between STPSF and POPPY had been blurry.

 * Some bugfixes in the example code.
 Thanks to Diane Karakla, Anand Sivaramakrishnan, Schuyler Wolff.

 * Various updates & enhancements to this documentation.
 More extensive documentation for POPPY now available as well.
 Doc theme derived from astropy.

 * Improved unit test suite and test coverage.
-Integration with Travis CI for continuous testing: https://travis-ci.org/mperrin/webbpsf
+Integration with Travis CI for continuous testing: https://travis-ci.org/mperrin/stpsf

 * Updated to astropy package helpers framework 0.4.4